 Much as I love Orson Welles, I've never quite forgiven him for the Cahiers du Cinema interview when he was asked to name the three greatest American directors and answered "John Ford, John Ford, and John Ford."
 How dare he exclude our greatest director, Howard Hawks?
 Ford was brilliant visually and mythologically but easily mired in his misty-eyed Irish sentiment.
 He wasn't American -- he was "Irish-American."
 Hawks is 'all-American' --he is what makes America great: knowing the difference between being brave in the face of death and just being an imperialist swine.
 It makes sense I guess for Welles to prefer Ford since Welles is first and foremost a visual director - packing his screen with baroque detail and anchoring it all with his one-of-a-kind voice and genius.
-Camaraderie means nothing to Welles.
-He's always been a one man show, presuming himself the center of attention at any restaurant communal table.
-What Hawksian men do instead is to face danger, not just external but internal danger, so when violence comes their way it's already after they've conquered themselves; and they sing and play music together (rather than just listening to some Sons of the Pioneers Navy or Cavalry singing group), and they most importantly drink and smoke, but without wasting time on comical brawls.
+Camaraderie means nothing to a one-man show like Welles, who with infinite booming wit and knowledge, inevitably makes himself the center of attention at any restaurant communal table.
+What Hawksian men do instead is to face danger and they sing and play music together (rather than just listening to some Sons of the Pioneers Navy or Cavalry singing group ala Ford).
+Hawksians drink and smoke, but without wasting time on comical brawls.
 And when they die, they die like men, or they survive like men, either way without speeches about printing the legend and trying to forget the facts.

 And if a Hawksian man meets a woman it's ten times faster and more disorienting than a Maginot line charge.
-There's no chaperone, no parson beaming, no dance, no time; the Hawksian man has to face that woman alone, and no amount of inner death-defying can prepare him for the Hawksian woman's forward advance.
+There's no chaperone, no parson beaming, no dance, no time; the Hawksian man has to face that woman alone, and no amount of inner death-defying can prepare him for her forward advance.
 The whole fabric of the John Ford fort, the small town unity that extends in generations for centuries back, is sublimely pared down by Hawks to a gummy old cripple, a drunk, and a limping sheriff, holed up in a jail and visited daily by attractive women playing barely coded prostitutes who seem more modern and free of phony glamor than even Ford's wild Irish tomboys.
-There's no mutually consenting premarital sex in a Ford film, and nothing but premarital sex in a Hawks.
-No stern moral matrons, no kids (unless they're froggy-voiced old people in kid bodies, like in Gentlemen Prefer Blondes).
+There's no mutually consenting premarital sex in a Ford film, and no marriage in a Hawks, no stern moral matrons, no kids (unless they're froggy-voiced old men in kid bodies, like in Gentlemen Prefer Blondes).

 THE CRIMINAL CODE (1931)